-Significant regulatory changes continue to have extensive impacts on the Corporation's business and strategy.
-In 2015, the Government of Alberta announced the Alberta Climate Leadership Plan that set goals to reduce carbon emissions and phase out pollution from coal-generated electricity by 2030.
-TransAlta responded quickly to this announcement and set down the path to fully transform itself into a leading clean electricity company.
-Part of this strategy is to fully convert our existing coal fleet in Canada to natural gas.
-This will eliminate thermal coal as a fuel source on our operating units by the end of 2021 in Canada.
-In addition, we continue to expand our renewable generation and cogeneration fleet with numerous wind and gas projects currently under development.
+Significant regulatory changes continue to have extensive impacts on the Company's business and strategy.
+Starting in 2015, the Government of Alberta and the Government of Canada announced a shared goal to reduce carbon emissions and phase out pollution from coal-generated electricity by 2030.
+TransAlta responded quickly to these announcements and set down the path to fully transform itself into a leading clean electricity company.
+Part of this strategy was to convert our remaining coal fleet in Canada to natural gas.
+This eliminated coal as a fuel source in our Canadian operating units at the end of 2021.
+In addition, we continue to expand our renewable generation fleet with our Clean Electricity Growth Plan.
 Throughout this transformation, we always keep our mission statement in mind: to provide safe, low-cost and reliable clean electricity.

 The significant events and conditions affecting our business during the three most recently completed financial years, and during the current year to date, are summarized below.
-Certain of these events and conditions are discussed in greater detail under the heading "Business of TransAlta."
+Certain of these events and conditions are discussed in greater detail in this AIF in the "Business of TransAlta" Section.